-Her main message is to “keep only those things that speak to the heart, and discard items that no longer spark joy.
+Kondo’s main message is to “keep only those things that speak to the heart, and discard items that no longer spark joy.
 Thank them for their service — then let them go.”

 Get Organized KonMari-Style Without Breaking the Bank

-Luckily, you don’t need to max out your credit card or resort to mismatched boxes to create your own serenely organized home.
+Luckily, you don’t need to max out your credit card or resort to mismatched boxes to create your own serenely-organized home.

 Bonus tip: Order from the Dollar Tree website, but choose “free in-store pickup” to save on shipping costs.

-Custom drawer organizer instructions
+Custom drawer organizer instructions:

-Step four: Glue the sides of the boxes together for your final configuration.
+Step 4: Glue the sides of the boxes together for your final configuration.
 I used a hot glue gun, but most any glue will work, as the glued-on fabric will provide the main support.

 Here’s what the underside of the organizer looks like.
 Note that I didn’t bother using fabric on the bottom as it will never be seen.